• Skip to primary navigation

 What is Adobong Labong?

-Adobong Labong (Bamboo Shoots Adobo) is an easy-to-cook and delicious Filipino dish made with the combination of pre-boiled bamboo shoot slices, vinegar, soy sauce, salt, and pepper.
-It is a traditional stew originating from the Philippines.
+Adobong Labong (Bamboo Shoots Adobo) is a simple and tasty Filipino dish made with bamboo shoots, vinegar, soy sauce, salt, and pepper.
+It's a traditional stew from the Philippines.

-Traditionally, it is prepared with meats like pork and shrimp, but in this vegetarian version, I used vegetarian luncheon meat, oyster mushroom sauce, and vegetable broth.
-It can be served as a main entree or side dish with warm steamed rice for a healthy lunch or dinner.
-This adobo recipe has a delicious blend of tangy and savory tastes in a bowl!
+Usually, it's made with pork and shrimp, but this vegetarian version uses vegetarian meat, oyster mushroom sauce, and vegetable broth.
+You can eat it as a main dish or side dish with warm rice for a healthy lunch or dinner.
+This adobo has a yummy mix of tangy and savory flavors!

 delicious adobong labong in a bowl

-• If using fresh bamboo shoots, make sure to peel the skin and pre-boil them with a teaspoon of salt for around 20-30 minutes until half-cooked, no longer bitter, and has enough crunch.
-It helps to reduce or eliminate its cyanide content of toxins.
+• If you're using fresh bamboo shoots, peel the skin and boil them with a teaspoon of salt for about 20-30 minutes until they're half-cooked, not bitter, and a bit crunchy.
+This helps remove toxins.

-• If using canned bamboo shoots, just soak them in freshwater an hour before using them to remove the slippery feel of the labong or bamboo shoots.
+• If you're using canned bamboo shoots, soak them in fresh water for an hour before using to get rid of the slippery feel.

-• If you want to save time in cooking, use the canned or vacuum-packed ones instead of the fresh ones.
+• To save time, use canned or vacuum-packed bamboo shoots instead of fresh ones.

 Listed below are all the ingredients you will need: